seandstewart/bardly/pending/tragedies/king-lear/12-player.md

 And art thou come to this?

 **EDGAR**
-Who gives any thing to poor Tom? whom the foul
+Who gives anything to poor Tom? whom the foul
 fiend hath led through fire and through flame, and
 through ford and whirlipool e'er bog and quagmire;
 that hath laid knives under his pillow,